Add transitions to your videos

 An example where the Dissolve transition is used to create a gradual blend between two shots.

-An example where the Black fade transition is added, starting with a fade-in from black and ending with a fade-out to black.
+An example where the Fade transition is added, beginning with a fade-in and ending with a fade-out.

 Add transitions to your clips